Explore the Agenda

 2:00 pm Translating Patient Insights into Regulator & Payer Value to Strengthen Regulatory Decisions, HTA Outcomes & Launch Readiness

-Director, Regulatory Science & Policy, Sanofi
+Director, Sanofi

 • Aligning PFDD and RWE across regulators, payers, and HTAs to build a unified, patient-centered evidence strategy that supports regulatory decisions and reimbursement requirements